 The written examination will be administered in two sequential sections:

-- Conceptual Essay: Applicants will be given a passage of text from a published piece of writing concerning an issue or issues in the music profession today.
-Applicants will be asked to write a short essay exploring various aspects of the topic(s) introduced by the text, responding to any questions and/or suggestions that follow the text, but also drawing their own experience, knowledge, and opinions as appropriate.
+- Conceptual Essay: Applicants will be given an essay prompt about an issue or issues in the music profession today.
+Applicants will be asked to write a short essay exploring various aspects of the topic(s) introduced by the prompt, responding to specific questions and drawing on their own experience, knowledge, and opinions as appropriate.